A lung needle biopsy is a procedure to obtain a very small sample of lung tissue. The tissue is then examined with a microscope.

 - monitor the progression of lung disease

-- identify the cause of inflammation in the lung
+- identify the cause of inflammation in your lung

-- explain why fluid has collected in the lung
+- explain why fluid has collected in your lung

 - diagnose a lung infection